pbuckner/x-plane_plugins/XPython/docs/source/development/helloworld.rst

    simplest is to return CursorDefault (:data:`XPLMDisplay.xplm_CursorDefault`) which says "we don't care".

 :HandleMouseWheel:
-   Similar to handling mouse clicks, we handle any mouse wheel movement by doing nothing, but returing ``1`` to tell X-Plane we've absorbed it.
+   Similar to handling mouse clicks, we handle any mouse wheel movement by doing nothing, but returning ``1`` to tell X-Plane we've absorbed it.

 After these callbacks is the reference constant: this allows us to pass custom data (defined during create) to